monktastic/no-more-contempt/index.md

 From a certain perspective, the darkness appears sentient; even intelligent.
 Yours triggers mine, which triggers yours, etc., almost as though they are _allied_.
 In fact, if you look closely, you'll see that your darkness and mine aren't truly separate: they behave more like appendages of a _distributed malevolent entity_, manipulating all of humanity from within the dark crevices of our own minds; the places where we dare not look.

 It is what some cultures know as the _Devil_ — and it is as "real" as anything you can touch.
 It keeps our attention perpetually fixated outward, so that we never look too closely "in here" — the one place where we have direct power over it.
-Its greatest trick is to make you perceive other people's evil as being _intrinsic_ to their minds. **By agreeing to this misperception, you are choosing to enter your own shadow, where you won't see what you're really doing.** You become a beacon of darkness yourself.
+Its greatest trick is to make you perceive other people's evil as being _intrinsic_ to their minds. **By agreeing to this misperception, you are choosing to enter your own shadow, where you won't see what you're really doing.** You thereby become a beacon of darkness yourself.
 The more you do this, the more others will perceive _your_ evil as intrinsic — and the _less_ you will recognize it in yourself.

 <p align="center" width="100%"><img width="300px" src="./img/shared-devil.png"></p>